yhjboong/BuiltBuff/README.md

 How to start:

-To download all necessary libraris, do:
+To download all necessary libraries, do:

 `pip install -r requirements.txt` or